ozyurtf/cpu-scheduler/README.md

 #define FALSE 0
 #define TRUE 1
 #define N 2
 int turn;
-int interested[N];
-  // interested = [. , .]
+int interested[N] = {FALSE, FALSE};  // Initially no process is interested

 void enter_region(int process) {
-  int other;

-  other = 1 - process;
+  int other = 1 - process;
-    // Other process.
-If the current process is 0, other process will be 1.
-    // If current process is 1, other process will be 0.

-  turn = process;
-    // Which process' turn to enter its critical region ?
+  interested[process] = TRUE;  // Indicate interest in entering critical section turn = process;              // Set turn to this process

-  while (turn == process && interested[other] == TRUE) {}
+  // Wait if other process is interested AND it's their turn while (interested[other] == TRUE && turn == process) {}
-    // If its current process turn and and the other process is in its critical region,
-    // keep waiting until the other process leaves its critical region,
-    // in other words until interested[other] == FALSE.
 }

 void leave_region(int process) {
-  interested[process] = FALSE;
+  interested[process] = FALSE;  // No longer interested
 }
 ```

+In this method, here is how the workflow looks like:

+1) The process A shows its interest in entering its own critical region.
+2) It sets the turn variable to itself.
+3) If another process (let's call it process B) is also interested, this means that it is already in its critical region.
+In that case, if it's the turn of the process A, the process waits until the other process leaves its critical region (in other words until `interested[other] = FALSE`) and/or it becomes the another process's turn.
+When this condition is met, the process A enters its critical region.
+4) The process A leaves its critical region after doing what it should do and sets interested[process] as FALSE to show that it is not in its critical region anymore.

 The other methods that are used to do ensure mutual exclusion are called **Test and Set Lock** and **XCHG**.